wvhulle/wvhulle.github.io/content/blog/2025-04-16-stream_combinators.md

 ### Reminder about streams

-A stream similar to a future, but
+A stream object is similar in terms of definition to a future, but

 - The associated type `Future::Output` is an `Option`.
 - Usually, futures that have yielded `Poll::Ready` cannot be polled anymore and will panic.
 A stream that is polled twice may just give two `Poll::Ready` values.